Contents

 source /SciApps/setup/sciapps.csh force_idl

-The switch verbose can be added to the SciApps initialization command, and controls whether or not SciApps will display an initialization confirmation message, as well as a number of possible warning messages.
+The flag verbose can be added to the SciApps initialization command, and controls whether or not SciApps will display an initialization confirmation message, as well as a number of possible warning messages.
 This is mostly useful when diagnosing problems with the SciApps initialization on your computer, and is not recommended as the default usage.

 In the old (pre-July 2009) implementation of SciApps, a set of nested files were created in your home directory by the initialization script, and these were used to set up the software distribution.
 In the new version of SciApps, the initialization settings, definitions, etc., are all moved into the script itself, so all you have to do is source the set-up script.
 This also gives you freedom to structure your shell configuration file(s) as you desire, and the ability to insert the SciApps initialization command at any desired point in the shell configuration (e.g., in order to preferentially place the SciApps directories in your PATH at a desired priority level).